jarenunzen/cambodiaicg/Training2026/embeddings_training.md

 var input = median.select(bands);
 ```
 # Step 7 (Optional)
-Run a spectral pattern analysis using each of the land cover classes and all 64 of the AEF embeddings layer
+Run a spectral pattern analysis using each of the land cover classes and all 64 of the AEF embeddings layer.
 ```js
 // 2.2 SPECTRAL PATTERN ANALYSIS FUNCTION (ROBUST) var runSpectralPatternAnalysis = function(imageInput, trainingVectors, bandNames) {